 The cabin fever we suffer from in the winter months can often lead to grand planning of the outdoor projects we hope to tackle when warmer weather arrives.
 As you design the backyard or walkway of your dreams, it can be fun (and practical) to research the materials you may use.
 Flagstone is an attractive option for use in walkways, steps, or patios because its natural appearance blends in beautifully with an outdoor setting.
-The following article from eHow is a great starting point for you to learn more about flagstone and decide if it is the right material for your project.
+The following article from eHow is a great starting point for you to learn more about stone slabs and decide if it is the right material for your project.
 Be sure not to limit your imagination!
-Flagstone can be installed in a uniform way or you may leave gaps in between stones for planting the ground cover of your choice.
+These large pavers can be installed in a uniform way or you may leave gaps in between stones for planting the ground cover of your choice.
 Play around with the possibilities.

 Types of Flagstone